On the $p$-integrality of $A$-hypergeometric series: Introduction

 (The main result, Theorem 6.1, is in fact stronger than this assertion.)
 In particular, the series $\Phi_v(\lambda)$ has $p$-integral coefficients.
 The proof gives an effective procedure for finding $\beta_0$ and $v$.
-We remark that our definition of $w(R_\beta)$ is closely related to Blache's notion\cite{B} of $p$-density for finite subsets of $({\mathbb Z}_{\geq 0})^n$.
-These ideas arose in the study of exponential sums over finite fields.
+We remark that our definition of $w(R_\beta)$ is closely related to Blache's notion\cite{B} of $p$-density for finite subsets of~${\mathbb N}^n$.

+The ideas in this article arose in the study of exponential sums over finite fields.
+In Section 7 we apply the results of Section 6 to show that every exponential sum on the torus over a finite field of characteristic~$p$ gives rise to a nonempty family of $p$-integral $A$-hypergeometric series.
+These series are worthy of further study as they seem to carry useful information about the exponential sum.
+One such example is studied in \cite{AS1}.